Google Colab Alternatives

 The team-focused ones

-Deepnote This one's built for teams working together.
-Real-time editing actually works, and it looks pretty nice.
-They have decent SQL support and sharing is straightforward.
+Deepnote Built for teams working together.
+Real-time editing actually works, and it looks polished.
+Decent SQL support and sharing is straightforward.
 Can get slow with bigger datasets though, and the AI help, while useful, doesn't feel deeply integrated into how you actually work.

 Amazon SageMaker AWS's machine learning platform.
-It's comprehensive but honestly pretty complex.
+Comprehensive but complex.
 If your company is already all-in on AWS, it might make sense.
 Otherwise, prepare for a steep learning curve and bills that can get expensive fast.

 CoCalc Originally made for math and education.
-Works well for academic stuff and has good real-time collaboration, but the interface feels old and it's missing a lot of the modern data science tools teams expect.
+Works well for academic use cases and has good real-time collaboration, but the interface feels dated and it's missing a lot of the modern data science tools teams expect.

 AI-powered notebooks: Fabi.ai Smartbooks